rubygems/rubygems/.github/ISSUE_TEMPLATE/bundler-related-issue.md

 Please answer the following questions so we can process your issue as fast as possible:

 1. Do you have a reproduction script?
 It would be really helpful for us if you provide one.
-Examples: [Sample repro script for Bundler issues](https://gist.github.com/xaviershay/6207550), [Another sample repro script for Bundler issues](https://gist.github.com/xaviershay/6295889).
+You can check our [reproduction script guide](/bundler/doc/contributing/REPRODUCTION_SCRIPT_GUIDE.md) or check an example: [Sample repro script for Bundler issues](https://gist.github.com/xaviershay/6207550), [Another sample repro script for Bundler issues](https://gist.github.com/xaviershay/6295889).

     Script URL: